 AS MANY AS 50 DIVING SPECIALTIES

-Not only by the training agencies but by individual dive shops and even__ individual instructors!
+Not only offered by training agencies but offered by dive shops and even by: individual instructors!

 Better Buoyancy Control Skills

 Who needs them?....
 Who has them?....
 Who wants them?